Photo Credit: Matt Furman

 Dante Barry is a nationally recognized strategist, community organizer, and writer with 12+ years of experience in developing democratic institutions for social change.

 Barry is the co-founder and Executive Director of Million Hoodies Movement for Justice.
 Million Hoodies Movement for Justice is a human rights organization dedicated to ending gun violence and reimagining safety and justice for all communities.
 MHJ partners with leaders and advocates to advance state reform through advocacy, public education, coalition-building, and research.
 MHJ also brings together students, elected officials, and survivors of gun violence to advance policies that help communities most harmed by the criminal justice system.
 We promote strategies to stop the cycle of violence and build healthy communities.
-As Executive Director, he is responsible for strengthening and expanding the organization’s approach to engaging young people of color communities through pop culture, innovation, community organizing, and policy advocacy.
+As Executive Director, he is responsible for strengthening and expanding the organization’s approach to engaging people of color communities through pop culture, innovation, community organizing, and policy advocacy.

 Previously he acted as a director of a summer organizing fellowship and Chapter Services Coordinator for the Roosevelt Network, providing triage and training a generation of young people to organize for student-driven policy initiatives at the local level.
 Dante also served as the Engagement Editor for the Roosevelt Institute, launching the organization’s first digital program.
 He also spent time at the School Based Health Alliance advocating for education and healthcare policy at the state and federal levels to provide low-income access to school based health centers.

 His work has as an activist and social change strategist has garnered national attention and praise.
 Dante has been recognized by Revolt TV, MTV, the Huffington Post, and as one of the top most influential African Americans by The Root.
 Dante is also an award-winning next generation leader, receiving awards from various institutions including the Roosevelt Network, the CUNY School of Labor and Urban Studies, and Monmouth University.